Grilled Corn on the Cob

 Each method is easy and makes the best grilled corn!
 No matter which way you cook it, you will love this easy side dish – we love it with our Southwest chicken drumsticks and shrimp and steak kabobs!
 Enjoy a salty, buttery piece of corn on the cob all summer long.

 Everyone will love this juicy, buttery, amazing grilled corn – I can’t wait for you to try it!
+You are on your way to finding your favorite way to grill corn on the cob!

 Can you use frozen corn on the cob for grilling?

 Yes, if fresh corn is out of season you can use frozen corn on the cob!
 It works great in foil or grilled directly on the grates.
+Be sure to thaw corn in the fridge for a few hours before grilling.

 How to Grill Corn on the Cob in Foil

-- Wrap: Place each cob on a sheet of foil.
+- Place each cob on a sheet of foil.
 Roll it up and twist the ends to secure it.

 How to Grill Corn on the Cob with Husk